 How a boom vang improves mainsail shape

 Tightening the vang flattens the mainsail and provides more balance so that the headsail can be trimmed to make more forward power.
-Easing the vang allows the top of the mainsail to twist and spill air.
+Easing the vang allows the top of the mainsail to twist and spill air to avoid overpowering the rig.
 This technique is called vang sheeting and is an effective way to control heeling without adjusting the main sheet.

 DIY materials list

-You can spend hundreds of dollars on a pre-assembled kit or you purchase standard parts à la carte and save.
+You can spend hundreds of dollars on a pre-assembled kit or you purchase standard parts à la carte and save a lot.

 What you’ll need:

-- Two fiddle blocks, one (upper) with a becket and cam cleat
+- Two fiddle blocks, one (upper) with a becket and cam cleat.
+The other (lower) can be standard.

 - Jaw snap shackles to attach to the ends of both fiddle blocks.
 These make the vang quick to attach and detach.